Blog Entries from 11/2012

 With the BYOD trend invading financial services firms (and companies of all kinds), the need for mobile device management solutions is at an all-time high.
 While hedge funds once seemed like a BlackBerry-only industry, the emergence of high-powered smartphones has prompted a shift in corporate communications.
 But security remains a top concern for all funds.

-There are a number of mobile device management solutions in the marketplace, including AirWatch, Zenprise, Fiberlink Communications, SAP (formerly Sybase) and Symantec.
-Let’s take a closer look at three such solutions we’re seeing used frequently: Good Technology, MobileIron and BlackBerry BES12.
+There are a number of mobile device management solutions in the marketplace.
+Let’s take a closer look at four such solutions we’re seeing used: XenMobile, AirWatch, Good Technology, MobileIron and BlackBerry BES12.
 Note, the first four listed were ranked in the Leaders category of the June 2015 Gartner's 2015 Magic Quadrant for Enterprise Mobility Management Suites.